martin-rizzo/ZXTapInspector/README.md

 ## License

+Copyright (c) 2024-2025 Martin Rizzo
-This project is distributed under the MIT License.
+This project is licensed under the MIT license.
-See the LICENSE file for details.
+See the ["LICENSE"](LICENSE) file for details.